Rotator Cuff Tendonitis

 The tendons of the rotator cuff pass underneath a bony area on their way to attaching the top part of the arm bone.
 When these tendons become inflamed, they can become more frayed over this area during shoulder movements.

-- Playing sports that require the arm to be moved over the head repeatedly as in tennis, baseball (particularly pitching), swimming and lifting weights over the head
+- Playing sports that require the arm to be moved over the head repeatedly, as in tennis, baseball (particularly pitching), swimming and lifting weights over the head

 - Poor control or coordination of your shoulder and shoulder blade muscles

-- The usual fraying of the tendons that occurs with age can lead to rotator cuff tendonitis.
+- The usual fraying of the tendons that occurs with age

 Rotator Cuff Tendonitis Symptoms

 Early on, pain occurs with overhead activities and lifting your arm to the side.
-Pain is more likely in the front of the shoulder and may radiate to the side of the arm.
+Pain is more likely to be in the front of the shoulder and may radiate to the side of the arm.
 However, this pain always stops before the elbow.
 If the pain travels beyond the arm to the elbow and hand, this may indicate a pinched nerve.